 The first 4 rows of the above table output are the same as the table for the increment function, but the whole table is messy enough that it is hard to see how to get the outputs from the inputs.

-Focusing only on the sum output si, this output is one only when an odd number of ones appear in the corresponding input row; furthermore, so long as any input is zero, this output is the exclusive or of the other two inputs.
-In fact, si=ai⊕bi⊕ci We do not need to parenthesize here because exclusive-or is associative, so every order of evaluation gives the same result.
+Focusing only on the sum output si, this output is one only when an odd number of ones appear in the corresponding input row.
+Note that, so long as any input to the table is zero, the output is the exclusive or of the other two inputs, and if any input to the table is one, the output is the opposite.
+This implies that si=ai⊕bi⊕ci There is no need for parentheses because the exclusive or operator is associative.

 The carry output ci+1 is more complex, but it is not difficult to determine that ci+1=aibi+aici+bici.

 Another ad-hoc reasoning path leads to the fact that an adder can be made from two incrementers plus an additional or to combine the carry outputs.
 Because of this, the increment circuit is sometimes called a half adder and the three-input adder is distinguished from the incrementer by calling it a full adder.